About the Awards

 The Doug Mitchell Trophy

-In 2009, the Men's Athlete of the Year trophy was named "The Doug Mitchell Trophy" to honour the Chairman of the Canadian Athletic Foundation, founder of the BLG Awards, an original Trustee of the Board, and former CFL Commissioner (1984-88) who played for the UBC Thunderbirds and B.C.
+In 2009, the Men's Athlete of the Year trophy was named the Doug Mitchell Trophy to honour the Chairman of the Canadian Athletic Foundation, founder of the Athlete of the Year Awards, an original Trustee of the Board, and former CFL Commissioner (1984-88) who played for the UBC Thunderbirds and B.C.
 Lions.